Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Stopping Criteria and Monte Carlo Sample Sizes

 Several authors have proposed stopping criteria for stochastic gradient descent algorithms \citep{pmlr-v84-chee18a,Patel2022}.
 These criteria need to balance the costs of a false negative, i.e. not stopping sufficiently soon and continuing with the algorithm at potentially high computational cost, and a false positive, i.e. stopping before the stationary phase. \citet{pmlr-v84-chee18a} propose montioring the cumulative sum of ratios of successive differences in parameter values, which they show becomes negative during the stationary phase.
 The procedure includes a burn-in phase to prevent premature termination.
 However, much of the literature in this area considers stochastic algorithms in the context of prediction, rather than estimation.

 In the context of MCML algorithms, \citet{Caffo2005} proposed to effectively stop the algorithm when we reject a one-sided null hypothesis significance test $H_0:E[\Delta\hat{\mathcal{L}}^{(t)}] = 0$ versus $H_1: E[\Delta\hat{\mathcal{L}}^{(t)}] > 0$.
 Their approach monitors the upper bound of the confidence interval for $\Delta\hat{\mathcal{L}}^{(t)}$, which has estimated mean and standard error of $m^{(t)}_\Delta$ and $s^{(t)}_\Delta$, respectively.
 This approach has a high probability of stopping when the algorithm has converged, however, it is highly likely to require a large number of iterations post-convergence.
 If we choose to stop when $p<0.05$ then on average we require 20 post-convergence iterations.
-Consider the left-hand panel of Figure \ref{fig:zbf}, for example, which shows the Z-statistic for the one-sided test for a version of an example Binomial-logit model with exchangeable covariance structure.
-The algorithm has evidently reached convergence around 20 iterations, but the Z-statistic does not exceed the stopping criterion for the next 60 iterations or more.
-Given that these iterations may be computationally expensive, we want to stop earlier if possible.

 Our proposal is to incorporate the prior knowledge that the algorithm is more likely to have converged the more iterations that have passed.
 Consider the Bayes factor:

 where $\pi_0 = Pr(\mu_{\Delta L}^{(t)} \leq 0)$.
 Assuming the model $\Delta\hat{\mathcal{L}}^{(t)} \sim N(\mu_{\Delta L}^{(t)}, v_{\Delta L}^{(t)})$, then the likelihood ratio on the right-hand side is equivalent to $\frac{1-p^{(t)}}{p^{(t)}}$ where $p^{(t)}$ is the \textit{p}-value from a one sided test of the null $H_0:\mu_{\Delta L}^{(t)} = 0$ versus $H_1:\mu_{\Delta L}^{(t)} < 0$ \citep{Marsman2017}.
 We can then modify the $Pr(\mu_{\Delta L}^{(t)} \leq 0)$ prior probability as a function of $t$ and stop when the Bayes factor exceeds a predefined threshold.
 We specify the following model for the prior probability of convergence: